sakari/robot-mode/readme.md

 Tags
 ====
 Normal etags TAGS file works.
 To help you out you can use the tag.sh shell script to produce the TAGS file.
 The mode rebinds whatever is bound to find-tag normally (usually M-.) to the robot keyword search.
-This also means that continuing finding other matching kws happend by giving the prefix argument (i.e. usually by C-u M-.).
+This also means that continuing finding other matching kws happens by giving the prefix argument (i.e. usually by C-u M-.).